Reliable thermodynamic estimators for screening multicaloric materials: Results

 { }Anharmonicity affects the phonons and associated thermodynamic quantities.
 In general, anharmonic effects must be properly included in a consideration of thermodynamics near lattice instabilities and phase transitions.
-Here we have described a quick method to include these $T$-dependent effects in anharmonic systems by probing the displacement dependence of the vibrational frequencies.
-If the phonons were harmonic, then the lattice entropy $S_L [T, d(T)]$ would not depend on $d$; \cite{Phon,Togo2015} Fig.~\ref{figS} shows that in FeRh this is not the case.
+Here, we have described a quick method to include these $T$-dependent effects in anharmonic systems by probing the amplitude of atomic displacements $d$ dependence of the vibrational frequencies.
+If the phonons were harmonic, then the lattice entropy $S_L [T, d(T)]$ would not depend on $d$ \cite{Phon,Togo2015}; Fig.~\ref{figS} shows that in FeRh this is not the case, as $d$ in the FM B2 state is larger than for the AFM state.